-CREWMEMBER CHANGES, ADDITIONS & SUBSTITUTIONS DURING THE COMPETITION
+CREW MEMBER CHANGES, ADDITIONS & SUBSTITUTIONS DURING THE COMPETITION

-All the crewmembers of a Crew, MiniCrew or MegaCrew who are listed on the event registration form (following on-site registration) must compete at the start of the competition.
-HHI does not permit crewmember changes from one round of competition to another without just cause and approval by the event organizer.
-Every competing crewmember will be subject to verification during the competition.
+All the crew members of a Crew, MiniCrew, JV MegaCrew or MegaCrew who are listed on the event registration form (following on-site registration) must compete at the start of the competition.
+HHI does not permit crew member changes from one round of competition to another without just cause and approval by the event organizer.
+Every competing crew member will be subject to verification during the competition.

-A crew that competes with more, less or different crewmembers than those registered, without approval, is subject to disqualification, suspension and/or other penalties deemed necessary by HHI.
-Crewmember substitutions or additions once a competition event has begun are not permitted except for reasonable and just cause.
-An additional registration fee will be required for each substitution/addition permitted.
+A crew that competes with more, less or different crew members than those registered, without approval, is subject to disqualification, suspension and/or other penalties deemed necessary by HHI.
+Crew member substitutions once a competition event has begun are not permitted except for reasonable and just cause.
+For example, injury, hospitalization, illness under a doctor's care and/or a death.
+An additional registration fee will be required for each substitution permitted.

-Note: The substitution/addition of a crewmember(s) without approval is subject to disqualification, suspension and/or other severe penalties deemed necessary by HHI.
+Note: The substitution/addition of a crew member(s) without approval is subject to disqualification, suspension and/or other severe penalties deemed necessary by HHI.